 - Explores and experiments with the world around her and with objects provided by the teacher.

-- Learns new facts about a variety of topics including: the human body, ocean and sea life, animals, measurement, electricity and magnetism and sound and matter (the difference between solids, gases and liquids.)
+- Learns new facts about a variety of topics including: the human body, ocean and sea life, animals, measurement, electricity and magnetism, sound, and matter (the difference between solids, gases and liquids).

 - Uses her 5 senses to observe and learn about objects.